This is our debt free success story.

 It started the moment we left college and entered the real world.
 I joined the fire department and Andrea landed her dream job with the local television station.
 Not to brag, but the reality was we were young, we were making a six figure salary, and we didn’t have kids (yet).
 Life was easy…or so we thought.

 As you can imagine, we started off life completely normal according to society standards.
 We bought a brand new truck, a luxury car, a new home, and all the bells and whistles to go inside.
-We went on lavish vacations, cruised all over the Caribbean, purchased expensive jewelry, and said “yes” to everything and anything.
-We were known as that “fun couple” and when you are young and dumb, wearing that label is one of the best compliments you can receive.

 After four years of living paycheck to paycheck, overspending, overindulging, and not paying attention to our money, we financially hit rock bottom.
 We had maxed out our credit cards, overdrafted the checking account, and had never thought to build up a savings account.
 All we had left to show for our financial stupidity was $52k of debt and a ton of shame.